thpatch/thcrap/readme.md

 #### Dependencies ####

-* [Jansson] (http://www.digip.org/jansson/) is required for every module apart from `win32_utf8`.
-Compile it from the [latest source] (https://github.com/akheron/jansson), then add its include and library directories to every project.
+* [Jansson](http://www.digip.org/jansson/) is required for every module apart from `win32_utf8`.
+Compile it from the [latest source](https://github.com/akheron/jansson), then add its include and library directories to every project.

-* [libpng] (http://www.libpng.org/pub/png/libpng.html) **(>= 1.6.0)** is required by `thcrap_tsa` for image patching.
+* [libpng](http://www.libpng.org/pub/png/libpng.html) **(>= 1.6.0)** is required by `thcrap_tsa` for image patching.

-* [zlib] (http://zlib.net/) is required by `thcrap_update` for CRC32 verification.
+* [zlib](http://zlib.net/) is required by `thcrap_update` for CRC32 verification.
 It's required by `libpng` anyway, though.

-The scripts in the `scripts` directory are written in [Python 3] (http://python.org/).
+The scripts in the `scripts` directory are written in [Python 3](http://python.org/).
 Some of them require further third-party libraries:

-* [PyCrypto] (https://www.dlitz.net/software/pycrypto/) is required by `release_sign.py`.
+* [PyCrypto](https://www.dlitz.net/software/pycrypto/) is required by `release_sign.py`.

 ### License ###

-The Touhou Community Reliant Patcher and all accompanying modules are licensed under the Do What The Fuck You Want To Public License ([WTFPL] (http://www.wtfpl.net/)), unless stated otherwise.
+The Touhou Community Reliant Patcher and all accompanying modules are licensed under the Do What The Fuck You Want To Public License ([WTFPL](http://www.wtfpl.net/)), unless stated otherwise.
 This should eliminate any confusion about licensing terms, as well as any possible inquiries on that matter.

 This license is very appropriate given the subject matter.
 We realize that the Touhou fandom itself thrives by everyone just *doing what the fuck they want to*, ripping off everyone else in the process and not respecting the ego of individuals.
 Having benefited from that mindset ourselves, we indeed embrace this state of affairs.